shalevwiden/PythonAnimation/README.md

-## Creating a stop motion animation with Matplotlib
+## Creating an animation with Matplotlib

 Essentially, this project creates many pie charts in a folder using the `makedynamicpiecharts()` function.
 Then it opens them simultaneously with a delay with `animate()`.